 How many times can I use the SGO?

-Once per course, for a maximum of three different courses.
+Once per course, for a maximum of three different courses for your entire time as an undergraduate at the University of Iowa.

 I requested the SGO, but now I don’t want to use it.
 Can I reverse my decision?